Lough Kinale: Natural history

 Lough Kinale is a noted coarse fishing destination with fish species including pike.

 Lough Kinale is part of the Lough Kinale and Derragh Lough Special Protected Area (SPA).
 This is an important site for overwintering wildfowl, especially mute swan, pochard and tufted duck.
 The Eurasian coot is found here as well as smaller numbers of great crested grebe, little grebe and mallard.
 The birds fly back and forth between this lake and the much larger Lough Sheelin.

+Lough Kinale book shrine

+A mediaeval book shrine (a decorative box for containing books) was discovered on the lake floor in 1986.
+It is unclear how it came to be in the lake.
+After decades of work by conservators, it went on display at the National Museum of Ireland in 2025.